weprograpp/prisma-migrate/README.md

-# Prisma Migrate GitHub Action (TypeScript CLI-style)
+# Prisma Migrate GitHub Action

 **Action**: `prisma-migrate`
-**Purpose**: download/cache the Prisma CLI and run `prisma migrate deploy` against one or many databases from other workflows.
+**Purpose**: Download/cache the Prisma CLI and run `prisma migrate deploy` against one or many databases from other workflows.

 This repo contains a reusable GitHub Action (Node / TypeScript) that: